zakhij/obsidian-highlightaskgpt/README.md

 # Obsidian Plugin: Highlight-AskGPT
-WIP.
-The goal for this project is to create a plugin for Obsidian that allows users to highlight text and quickly hit OpenAI's GPT model for further elaboration on the text.
+The goal for this project is to develop a community plug-in Obsidian that allows users to highlight text and quickly hit OpenAI's GPT model for further elaboration on the text.

 ## Project Roadmap
 Below is a list of milestones for developing this plugin.